Believe (Meek Mill song)

 "Believe" is a song by American rapper Meek Mill featuring American singer Justin Timberlake.
 It was released for digital download and streaming on February 7, 2020, through Atlantic.
-It was attended as the lead single for the former's fifth studio album Expensive Pain.

 Background

 Meek Mill teased the song on social media on February 5, 2020.
 He then posted the cover of the song the next day and revealed the release date.
 He posted the making of the song and sneak peek clips of the music video.
 Justin Timberlake posted only the making of the song and a picture with Meek Mill and a camera pointing at them.
 It was released with a music video directed by Maxime Quoilin on February 7, 2020.
+The music video on YouTube has received over 15 million views as of April 2024.

 Release and promotion

 On February 7, 2020, "Believe" was released for digital download and streaming through Meek Mill's label Atlantic.